dhykac/dhykac/README.md

 I'm Supply Chain enthusiast from Indonesia who currently fall in love with Data Science.

-- 🔭 I’m currently being a part of Hypefast as Senior Analyst B2C Fulfillment and previously i'm working as Inventory Control at Coca-Cola Europacific Partner Indonesia.
+- 🔭 I’m currently being a part of Hypefast as Warehouse Operations Supervisor and previously i'm working as Inventory Control at Coca-Cola Europacific Partner Indonesia.
 - 🌱 Particularly fan of Logistic, Distribution, and Warehousing things.
 Feel free if you have any topic to discuss about.
 - 👯 On the other side, sometimes i writing a book or short story.
 You can find one of my published book [here](https://www.goodreads.com/book/show/42108485-veranda-dan-pembunuhan-di-seribu-pintu).
 - 📫 I'm best reached through my [Instagram](https://www.instagram.com/dhykac/?hl=id) or [linkedin](https://www.linkedin.com/in/dhykac/).